 An independent valuation of freehold land and buildings held by Melbourne Business School Limited was carried out by Colliers International Consultancy and Valuation Pty Ltd as at 31 December 2022 on the basis of the open market value of the freehold land and current replacement cost for buildings.
+Management undertook an assessment of the carrying value of land and buildings in accordance with the Group's policy (note 1(f)), for the year ended 31 December 2023.

-It is the general policy of the Group to revalue every 3 years in line with revaluation dates of the University of Melbourne, or from time to time as determined by the Directors.
+It is the general policy of the Group to commission an independent valuation every 3 years, or from time to time as determined by the Directors.
 The next planned independent valuation is scheduled for 2025.